-- reasonUnknown (0) reason is unknown. - reasonInvalidSettings (1) only for Backup and Quarantine events, displayed if Quarantine or Backup is unavailable (insufficient access permissions or an invalid folder is specified in the Quarantine settings -- for example, the a network path is specified).
-In this case, Kaspersky Embedded Systems Security will use the default Backup or Quarantine folder. - objectName: an object name (for example, the name of the file where the virus was detected). - threatName: The name of the object according to the Virus Encyclopedia classification.
-This name is included in the full name that Kaspersky Embedded Systems Security returns on detecting an object.
-You can view the full name of a detected object in the task log. - detectType: type of object detected.
+- reasonUnknown (0) reason is unknown.

+- reasonInvalidSettings (1) only for Backup and Quarantine events, displayed if Quarantine or Backup is unavailable (insufficient access permissions or an invalid folder is specified in the Quarantine settings -- for example, the a network path is specified).
+In this case, Kaspersky Security for Windows Server will use the default Backup or Quarantine folder.

+- objectName: an object name (for example, the name of the file where the virus was detected).

+- threatName: The name of the object according to the Virus Encyclopedia classification.
+This name is included in the full name that Kaspersky Security for Windows Server returns on detecting an object.
+You can view the full name of a detected object in the task log.

+- detectType: type of object detected.

+The option can take the following values:

 - undefined (0) undefined

 - virware classic viruses and network worms

 - trojware Trojans

 - malware other malicious applications

 - adware advertising software

 - pornware pornographic software

 - riskware legitimate applications that may be used by intruders to damage the user's device or personal data

 - detectCertainty: certainty level for threat detection.